- As low as $339/Night

 - Approximately 900 square feet

 Discover this 2-bedroom gem in Myrtle Beach.
 This gorgeous condo features 1 queen bed, 1 full bed, and 1 twin bed, ideal for a comfortable stay.
 With amenities like AC, WiFi, and a hair dryer, guests will feel right at home.
 The 2 bathrooms offer a bathtub and shower, ensuring a calming experience.
 Plus, the living room with a couch that converts to a bed provides additional space for relaxing.
-Fall in appreciate with Myrtle Beach and appreciate the magic it has to offer.
+Fall in appreciate with Myrtle Beach and savor the magic it has to offer.

 About the Area